ymat2/vcfutil/README.md

 # README

-A helper package for VCF manipuration writen in python.
+A helper package for VCF manipulation written in python.

 ## Installation